RenolY2/mkdd-track-patcher/README.md

 is written to by clicking on the Save button.
 Press on Patch to create a new ISO with the race track and mod zips patched in.

+# Folder mode instead of zip mode
+By changing "Folder_mode" from False to True in config.ini you will be able to use patches that aren't zipped and just stored in a folder.
+This can allow for more rapid patch development.
+When choosing patches you will then choose the folder that contains the folders of patches.
+Make sure the folder you choose doesn't contain any patches you don't want.

 # How to create a custom track zip
 If you are a modder who creates custom tracks for MKDD and you want to package up your track into a zip so that it is compatible with the MKDD Patcher, here is what you need to do: